infor-design/enterprise-wc/src/mixins/ids-events-mixin/README.md

 // `click.doop` is not there, but `click` remains.
 ```

 The events mixin also lets you use a few convenient "custom events" for common interactions.
-We currently have the following events.
-This mixin requires IdsRenderLoopMixin also to be mixed in the component if using any of these events.
+We currently have the following events:

 - `hoverend` Fires when the user hovers the target and stops.
 This is to ensure they actually hovered the element and didn't just accidentally pass the mouse over it.
 - `swipe` Fires when a user swipes left or right on a scrollable element.
 The direction can be seen in `event.detail`